bndtools/bnd.manual/_source/_chapters/170-versioning.md

 Using packageinfo (or the @Version annotation) is highly recommended.

+## When Package Version Differ

+The package version for package p can come from the following places (in order of increasing priority):

+* `p/packageinfo`
+* `p/package-info.java` with an annotation
+* Manifest of the source bundle
+* Manifest of the bundle under construction, i.e. the bnd.bnd file

+The bnd warning means that bnd finds multiple definitions of the version for p and they are not the same.
+So I assume you set the version in the manifest of the bundle under construction and in one of those other places.
+The best is to remove the version from your bnd.bnd file.
+The by far absolute best way is to only set the version of the package in the package directory (either `packageinfo` or `package-info.java` with an annotation).

 ## Import Version Policy
 If you import a package bnd will look at the exported version of that package.
 This version is not directly suitable for the import because it is usually too specific, it needs a policy to convert this export version to an import version.